-WSBB was formed by a group of Warwickshire Bikers who recognised that their passion for riding could be put to good use in the service of the local community.
-Originally named Warwickshire Freewheelers, its operating statement was ‘To relieve sickness and protect health by the provision of transporting urgently needed blood, drugs, human tissue and other medical requirements between hospitals and blood transfusion banks, primarily but not exclusively in Coventry, Warwickshire and the surrounding areas.
+WSBB was formed by a group of Warwickshire Bikers in 2011 who recognised that their passion for riding could be put to good use in the service of the local community.
+Originally named Warwickshire Freewheelers, its operating statement was “To relieve sickness and protect health” by the provision of transporting urgently needed blood, drugs, human tissue and other medical requirements between hospitals and blood transfusion banks, primarily but not exclusively in Coventry, Warwickshire and the surrounding areas.

 The service is recognised as being of critical value to the NHS and its patients, but it depends on the significant investment of time by its volunteers.
-Riders are willing to be called out at all times and in all weathers to make urgent deliveries and they in turn depend on those who co-ordinate their work on the telephones.
-None of this would be possible however without the enormous fund raising effort needed to provide the financial backing required to keep them on the road.
+The NHS does not pay anything to receive the service, all funds are raised by the members from public donations.
+Riders and Drivers are willing to be called out at all times and in all weathers to make urgent deliveries and they in turn depend on their controller who co-ordinates the incoming jobs.